EMSolution-SSIL/ems_file_format_converter/README_en.md

 ## Installation
 Requires Python 3.10+.

-Before publishing to PyPI, please install from the Wheel attached to a Release (or build locally):
+Please install from the Wheel attached to a Release (or build locally):

 ```powershell
 # Install from a downloaded Wheel